offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    BWT matrices have a special property called the first-last property which makes them suitable for quickly determining if and how many times a substring exists in the original sequence.

- * `{bm} first-last property/(first[-\s]last property)/i` - The property of BWT matrices that guarantees consistent ordering of a symbols instances between the first and last columns of a BWT matrix (a symbol's instances appear in the first column as it does in the last column).
+ * `{bm} first-last property/(first[-\s]last property)/i` - The property of BWT matrices that guarantees consistent ordering of a symbol's instances between the first and last columns of a BWT matrix.

-   Consider the sequence "banana¶": The symbols in "banana¶" are {a, b, n, ¶}.
+   Consider the sequence "banana¶": The symbols in "banana¶" are {¶, a, b, n}.
 At index ...

    0. the first *b* occurs: b<sub>1</sub>
    1. the first *a* occurs: a<sub>1</sub>